Christopher Morel Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Angels have a 4.33 team ERA that ranks 18th among all MLB pitching staffs.

-- Angels pitchers combine to allow 67 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Angels pitchers combine to rank 15th in baseball in home runs given up (67 total, 1.1 per game).

-- Anderson gets the start for the Angels, his 11th of the season.
-He is 2-1 with a 5.47 ERA and 33 strikeouts in 52 2/3 innings pitched.
+- The Angels will send Barria (2-2) out to make his third start of the season.

-- In his most recent time out on Wednesday, the left-hander went four innings against the Chicago White Sox, giving up six earned runs while surrendering six hits.
+- The right-hander last pitched on Wednesday against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.